Malisa Catalani Italy, b. 1979

 UNHUMAN

-Preview by Invitation 4 Feb 2026SimonBart Gallery is pleased to announce UNHUMAN, a solo exhibition by Italian artist Malisa Catalani.
+Preview by invitation 4 Feb 2026SimonBart Gallery is pleased to announce UNHUMAN, a solo exhibition by Italian artist Malisa Catalani.
 The invitation-only preview took place on February 4, 2026, at 6:00 PM, at the gallery’s main venue in Piazza Cavour 6/E, Bologna, in the presence of the artist.
 The exhibition, featuring a selection of 18 bronze sculptures, develops within the context of ART CITY 2026.
 The exhibition design has been developed in collaboration with Pantheon Service.
 UNHUMAN by Malisa Catalani investigates the female body as a site of transformation and the transcendence of codified identity.
 The bronze sculptures originate from a classical matrix yet fracture the Greek ideal of harmony through breaks, absences, and luminous tensions.
 The body—traditionally conceived as a complete and closed form—becomes an unstable, vulnerable surface in constant metamorphosis, marked by internal energies that alter its presence.Read more -

 Elsa by Malisa Catalani